bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 The title has been guessed from the file name and the date from the moment we ran the command.[^1]

 The Markdown content begins after the front matter.
-As Markdown novice you don't need any formatting, because simple blocks of text are valid Markdown.
-When we save our work, Hugo will update our site in the browser.
+Hugo will update our site in the browser.
 If we make a mistake, Hugo will display a descriptive error message on its console and in the browser.

 [^1]: The templates for new files reside in the folder `archetypes`.